synth-inference/synthdid/data/README.md

 3. [PENN](PENN.csv)

-In [setup](setup), we include code for processing the source data into the csv files included here.
+The source data, as well as code that processes it into the csv files included here, is included in [inst/extdata](inst/extdata).